adnanros/call-reservation/README.md

 ## Description

-In this Project, a simple call reservation backend system have been created with Nestjs framwork that is including two module for call-reservation and setting up scheduled events.
-The call-reservation module contains the APIs, a service for handling these APIs and a Repository for storing the related data in a Postgres database.
+This Repository contains a simple call reservation backend system that has been created with the Nestjs framework, including two modules for call reservation and setting up scheduled events.
+The call-reservation module contains the APIs, a service for handling these APIs, and a Repository for storing the related data in a Postgres database.
-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation